Campbell University is committed to empowering students to achieve academic success by providing timely access to essential learning materials.

-- The bookstore will box up all of the books needed and email the student before classes start to come pick up their box.
+- The bookstore will box up all of the books needed and email the student before classes start to go pick up their box.

 - Head to the first day of class with the books needed to succeed this semester.